IN FOCUS: Should parents divorce or stay together for the kids?

 “Leaving these important incidents unresolved can increase the potential for similar instances to reoccur in future, therefore couples should consider staying together if they are mutually willing to compromise,” she said.

+It is important to note that many things can be worked through, even if it may not seem like the case initially, said Mr Lim.

-When couples find themselves fighting over the same thing again and again, or when one or both of them are “caught in behavioural patterns that repeat themselves”, they should look to counselling as an option before divorce, said Mr Lim.
+When couples find themselves fighting over the same thing again and again, or when one or both of them are “caught in behavioural patterns that repeat themselves”, they should look to counselling as an option before divorce, he said.

 This is because divorce could have “far-reaching negative impacts” on their children, especially those aged six to 12 who “might not fully understand the complexities of the decision made but yet are old enough to experience and understand feelings of abandonment, pain, and loss”.

-Another reason is that repeated behaviours have “deeper emotional and psychological roots” that individuals can deal with through counselling.
+Another reason is that repeated behaviours have “deeper emotional and psychological roots” that individuals should deal with through counselling.

 “In fact, it is a common sentiment for couples to realise that the issues which they once deemed to be unresolvable can be worked through with the help of experienced counsellors,” he said.